wso2/docs-is/en/docs/develop/extend/localization-support-in-identity-server.md

 i18n, properties file. following steps below:

 1. Get the message "oauthErrorMsg" from URL and decode the URL (URLDecode).
-2. Base64 Encode the message "oauthErrorMsg".
+2. Base64 encode the message, `oauthErrorMsg`.
 3. Replace = with \_ in the base64 encoded message.

 Now look for a value in `         Resource.properties        ` file with